WhitakerLab/WhitakerLabProjectManagement/Kirstie-Whitaker/abstracts_bios_2017.md

 **Abstract**: Adolescence is a period of human brain growth and high incidence of mental health disorders.
 In 2016 the [Neuroscience in Psychiatry Network](http://www.nspn.org.uk/) published a study of adolescent brain development which showed that the hubs of the structural connectome are late developing and are found in association cortex (http://dx.doi.org/10.1073/pnas.1601745113).
 Furthermore these regions are enriched for genes related to schizophrenia.
 In this presentation Dr Kirstie Whitaker will demonstrate how this work is supported by open data and analysis code, and that the results replicate in two independent cohorts of teenagers.
 She will encourage Brainhack-Global participants to take steps towards ensuring that their work meets these standards for open and reproducible science in 2017 and beyond.

 **Bio**: Kirstie discovered the wonder of brain imaging at the University of British Columbia during a masters degree in Medical Physics.
 She completed a PhD in Neuroscience at the University of California, Berkeley in 2012 and in 2017 joined the Turing Institute from a postdoctoral fellowship at the University of Cambridge in the Department of Psychiatry.
-She is an Fulbright scholarship alumna and 2016/17 [Mozilla Fellow for Science](https://science.mozilla.org/programs/fellowships/fellows).
+She is a Fulbright scholarship alumna and 2016/17 [Mozilla Fellow for Science](https://science.mozilla.org/programs/fellowships/fellows).
 Kirstie was named, with her collaborator Petra Vertes, as a [2016 Global Thinker](https://gt.foreignpolicy.com/2016/profile/petra-vertes-and-kirstie-whitaker) by Foreign Policy magazine.

 **Slides**: https://doi.org/10.6084/m9.figshare.4720996